I read chemistry as an undergraduate at University College, University of Oxford, from 2003-2007 and was awarded a first class MChem degree.

 After graduation I moved back to England and in March 2012 began work as a developer of pyrotechnics for the company Le Maitre, Ltd. in Peterborough.
 It was an incredibly fun job and I got to work on some great projects for big clients on international tours.
 Click here for a video of just one family of products I developed.
 However, after 3 years I started to get the itch for academia again.

 In July 2015 I moved from Le Maitre to Cranfield University to start work as a research fellow in the area of energetic materials and polymeric binders.
 I also became a full member of the Royal Society of Chemistry around the same time.
-My fixed-term contract at Cranfield ended in August 2017 and I am currently looking for my next challenge.
+My fixed-term contract at Cranfield ended in late 2017.

 On this page I have put some links to any publications I have or anything else related to my professional life.
 I used to link a copy of my CV here, however it was so frequently becoming out of date I will instead suggest you contact me for any information you may need.
 The contact page has more information on how to get in touch or a search on Google will locate me on LinkedIn.

 To stop this part of the page becoming out of date so rapidly, please follow the link HERE to my Google Scholar page for a complete list of my publications and citations.
 My OrcID profile can be found here and ResearchGate profile here.
-Please note that my employment between March 2012 and July 2015 was industrial and led to no publishable research.
+Please note that my employment between March 2012 and July 2015 was industrial, leading to no publishable research.

 h-index = 10